 Surgery For Rotator Cuff Tears – Rotator Cuff Repair

-If pain and function does not improve after a few months of physiotherapy then a surgical approach may be tried in active individuals.
+If pain and function do not improve after a few months of physiotherapy then a surgical approach may be tried in active individuals.
 Tears may be sutured if the gap is not too great and part of the acromion may be removed if it is thought to be a contributing factor.
 Early repair is indicated after a sudden injury as this may prevent the cuff muscles from degenerating.

 Post-operative care for rotator cuff repair is very specific and the physiotherapist will follow the surgeon’s protocol.
 The timing of increased stresses to be put through the repair is critical.
 Patients often report significant pain in the few weeks after operation and rehabilitation can take six months to a year to get to the best result.
 Physiotherapy may need to be continued for three months or longer.